-- 1. In the My Infrastructure panel, click the gear icon beside the VMware vCenter server, then in the pop-menu, select View. - 2.
-On the VMware vCenter Element profile page, ensure the Info tab is selected. - 3.
-Click Inventory Detail - 4.
-In the vCenter Inventory Detail page, select the checkboxes that correspond to the individual VMs or clusters that you want to stop monitoring. - 5.
-Click Add Selected Elements to Ignore .
+1. In the My Infrastructure panel, click the gear icon beside the VMware vCenter server, then in the pop-menu, select View.

+- 2. On the VMware vCenter Element profile page, ensure the Info tab is selected. - 3.
+Click Inventory Detail. - 4.
+In the vCenter Inventory Detail page, select the checkboxes that correspond to the ESX hosts or clusters, or (if applicable) individual VMs that you want to stop monitoring. - 5.
+Click Add Selected Elements to Ignore.

 The inventory page will refresh, with your selections appearing in the Ignored Elements section.

 Re-adding Ignored Elements to Monitored Inventories